 What is an Electric Fireplace?

 There are many benefits to using an electric unit.
-They are inexpensive, both to purchase and operate, and they are easy to install.
+They are inexpensive, both to purchase and operate, and easy to install.
 Most are ready to use directly out of the box.
 There is no hassle when it comes to clean-up.
-There is nothing to clean between uses as with burning wood, and you will find the air is cleaner than with other types of fireplaces too.
+There is nothing to clean between uses as with burning wood, and you will find the air is cleaner than with other types of fireplaces.
 This is good news for those suffering from asthma or allergies.

 These fireplaces are a great way to heat with 99% efficiency.
-This means that almost all of the energy it uses is turned into heat you can enjoy.
+This means that almost all of its energy is turned into heat you can enjoy.
 You won’t be losing any of the warmth as the heat rises up a chimney.
 They are safe around small children and pets, and they stay cool to the touch.

 How It Works

 Most units include an on-demand heater.
 This refers to the ability to enjoy the flames independently from the heat.
-They come with a variety of settings like high, medium, and low.
-Some will even include a thermostat that helps a homeowner maintain a steady temperature.
+They come with various settings like high, medium, and low.
+Some will even include a thermostat that helps homeowners maintain a steady temperature.

-These fireplaces come in several styles which makes it easy to find one that fits your individual needs.
+These realistic fireplaces come in several styles, making it easy to find one that fits your individual needs.
 Freestanding fireplaces include beautiful mantels and surrounds.
 They look the most like a traditional fireplace, and they are easy to move from place to place.
-A wall mount fireplace hangs on the wall like a piece of art and has a very contemporary look.
-Finally, the electric fireplace insert can be placed within your existing fireplace’s firebox in order to convert it from wood to electric.
+A wall mount fireplace hangs on the wall like a piece of art and has a contemporary look.
+Finally, the electric fireplace insert can be placed within your existing fireplace’s firebox to convert it from wood to electric.

 Using It With a TV